People who decorate for Christmas early are happier, study finds - NewsBreak

 “The results support the idea that residents can use their home’s exterior to communicate attachment and possibly to integrate themselves into a neighborhood’s social activities,” researchers wrote.

 Psychologists say Christmas decorations are nostalgic and bring people back to simpler and happier times.
-They say it also helps boost dopamine.Dreaming of a White Castle Christmas?
-Chain releases gift guide for fast-foodies
+They say it also helps boost dopamine.Betty White 100th birthday binge: Company will pay someone $1K to watch 10 hours of her best work

 “It does create that neurological shift that can produce happiness,” psychologist Deborah Serani told TODAY .
 “I think anything that takes us out of our normal habituation, the normal day in, day out … signals our senses, and then our senses measure if it’s pleasing or not.”